 What’s your favorite zoo?

-If you don’t want to stay at the Oglebay Resort (it’s difficult to find rooms for 6!), we recently stayed at the Springhill Suites by Marriott Wheeling Triadelphi, which is only a short drive from the Good Zoo.
+If you don’t want to stay at the Oglebay Resort (it’s difficult to find rooms for 6!), we have stayed twice at the Springhill Suites by Marriott Wheeling Triadelphia, which is only a short drive from the Good Zoo.

 PIN THIS: